Maputo: Ports

-A new terminal for vehicles is also planned which will allow for 57,000 vehicles to be moved per year (Phase 1) with a peak 250,000 under an agreement with Höegh Autoliners as potential trans-shipment route between the Middle East and Europe.
+A new terminal for vehicles was developed, which allowed for over 50,000 vehicles to be moved per year (Phase 1) with a peak 250,000 under an agreement with Höegh Autoliners as a potential trans-shipment route between the Middle East and Europe.
 Coal will also be exported from the Matola side at a rate of 10 million tons per year.
-It is envisaged that by 2020, the port will generate about USD 160 million per year.
+It is envisaged that by 2020, the port will generate about US$160 million per year.
 By 2030, the port will be able to handle up to 25 trains a day and 1,500 trucks for a total of 50 million tons of cargo per year.
-The total investment will exceed USD 500 million.
+The total investment will exceed US$500 million.

 Other means

-A recent introduction are three-wheelers commonly known as tuk-tuks in some Asian countries.
+A recent introduction is three-wheelers commonly known as tuk-tuks in some Asian countries.
 The three-wheeled bikes, called "tchopelas" by the population, are cheaper to own and run and have posed a commercial threat to conventional taxis.

 Architecture

 Maputo had always been the center of attention during its formative years and this strong artistic spirit was responsible for attracting some of the world's most forward architects at the turn of the 20th century.
-The city is home to masterpieces of building work by Pancho Guedes, Herbert Baker and Thomas Honney amongst others.
+The city is home to masterpieces of building work by Pancho Guedes, Herbert Baker and Thomas Honney, amongst others.
 The earliest architectural efforts around the city focused on classical European designs such as the Central Train Station (CFM) designed by architects Alfredo Augusto Lisboa de Lima, Mario Veiga and Ferreira da Costa and built between 1913 and 1916 (sometimes mistaken with the work of Gustav Eiffel), and the Hotel Polana designed by Herbert Baker.

 As the 1960s and 1970s approached, Maputo was yet again at the center of a new wave of architectural influences made most popular by Pancho Guedes.
-The designs of the 1960s and 1970s were characterized by modernist movements of clean, straight and functional structures.
+The designs of the 1960s and 1970s were characterized by modernist and brutalist movements of clean, straight and functional structures.
 However, prominent architects such as Pancho Guedes fused this with local art schemes giving the city's buildings a unique Mozambican theme.
 As a result, most of the properties erected during the second construction boom take on these styling cues.